Maternity Benefit Act, Employer Compliance under the maternity benefit Act, Maternity Benefits Amendment Act, 2017, Maternity Benefits, Ebizfiling

 • Penalty for employers who violate the Act

 In the event that the employer violates the provisions of the Act, he may be sentenced to imprisonment for up to three months, a fine of 500 rupees, or both.
-If there is a violation involving benefits, their payment, or any other payment related to the same, and the amount has not already been recovered, the court has the authority to recover the amount of such maternity benefit or the amount as a fine and pay it to the entitled person.
+If there is a violation involving benefits, their payment, or any other payment related to the same, and the amount has not already been recovered, the court has the authority to recover the amount of such maternity benefits or the amount as a fine and pay it to the entitled person.

 Bottom Line